Las Casillas, Talanga

 Overview

 Las Casillas is a community in the municipality of Talanga.
 There are about 70 houses with a population of 300 people.
 Community members in Casillas experienced a lack of clean water, personal hygiene, sanitation infrastructure, healthcare, and education.
 Common colds, skin rashes, parasites, and diarrheal diseases are common.
-Few homes have concrete floors, proper functioning latrines, adequate water storage, or efficient stoves with chimneys.
-The closest health center is in Talanga, which is about a 3-4 hour walk from Casillas.
+Few homes have concrete floors, properly functioning latrines, adequate water storage, or efficient stoves with chimneys.
+The closest health centre is in Talanga, which is about a 3-4 hour walk from Casillas.
 It is not consistently staffed nor stocked with an adequate supply of medicine.
 School is only offered until 9th grade in Casillas.
-There are 54 students who attend school until 6th grade, and about 60% of the graduating class attend secondary school, which is about a 45-minute bicycle ride from Casillas.
+54 students attend school until 6th grade, and about 60% of the graduating class attend secondary school, which is about a 45-minute bicycle ride from Casillas.

 Municipality: Talanga